datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 The Challenge
 ^^^^^^^^^^^^^

+Allan is an exemplary neuroscientist and researcher.
+He has spent countless hours diligently learning not only the statistical methods for his research questions and the software tools for his computations, but also taught himself about version control and data standards in neuroimaging, such as the brain imaging data structure (`BIDS <https://bids.neuroimaging.io/>`_).
+For his final PhD project, he patiently acquires functional MRI data of many participants, and afterwards prepares it according to the BIDS standard.
+It takes him a full week week of time and two failed attempts, but he eventually has a `BIDS-compliant <http://bids-standard.github.io/bids-validator/>`_ dataset.

 Creating reproducible (scientific) analyses seems to require so much:
 One needs to share data, scripts, results, and instructions on how to use data and scripts to obtain the results.